TheIconfactory/Tapestry/Documentation/API.md

 If the `<img>` tag includes an `alt` attribute, that text will be included in the attachment and used to improve accessibility in the timeline.

+A `LinkAttachment` can also be created automatically.
+Tapestry will check the first link in the first paragraph and show the preview card in the timeline if the link contains Open Graph information.

 This behavior can be disabled with `"providesAttachments": true` in `plugin-config.json`.
-The Mastodon plug-in is an example of where this is used because the API provides media attachments directly.
+The Mastodon plug-in is an example of where this is used because its API provides attachments directly in the payload.